 Built on a 37-year history in apheresis collection, HemaCare Bioresearch Products and Services is a trusted research partner and leader in human primary cell and tissue collection, processing and cell therapy.
 Located in Van Nuys, California, HemaCare provides high-quality biological material derived from normal and mobilized peripheral blood, bone marrow and cord blood needed to ensure quality research outcomes that meet the unique needs of the scientific community.

 As biomedical companies like HemaCare adapt to meet the growing needs of their customers, it is necessary to be flexible.
 For such companies operating in a heavily regulated environment, powerful yet configurable software can help meet these challenges and take advantage of new business opportunities.
-Today, Freezerworks’ sample management software plays an important role in managing the movement of blood products in a global market from production, storage, sale and shipment.
-And, because of Freezerworks’ configurable nature, HemaCare officials are now looking at ways to expand its use in a timely and seamless manner to meet those new opportunities.
+Today, Freezerworks sample management software plays an important role in managing the movement of blood products in a global market from production, storage, sale and shipment.
+Because of Freezerworks’ configurable nature, HemaCare officials are now looking at ways to expand its use in a timely and seamless manner to meet those new opportunities.

 The Challenge From Paper to Spreadsheet to Relational Database